flyingcircusio/fc-nixos/doc/src/kubernetes.md

 `server` and `agent` through the remainder of this document.
 :::

+This platform release defaults to using k3s version 1.30.x.
 Machines created on NixOS 24.05 use k3s version 1.30.x.
-Machines upgraded from earlier platform versions use 1.27.x of k3s by default which was also the default for NixOS 23.11.
-Contact support if you want to use newer versions of k3s on these machines.

 ## Reference architecture and minimal resource requirements